Carlmundo/W2-Plus/README.md

 *Using the European frontend, the language will be determined by checking your system language to see if it matches one of the following: English, French, Italian, Portuguese (Brazil), Spanish, Swedish.
 If none of them apply, English will be used.

 **May require changing your Windows setting "Language for non-Unicode programs" / "Język dla programów nieobsługujących kodu Unicode" to Polish.
 If needed, you will be prompted about this during installation.
+The * note above also applies but English is replaced with Polish.

 ## Join the Community
 Join the [Worms 2 Discord](https://discord.gg/Tvs83972UD) to find players.